 - Transcripts and Certifications

 - TOEFL (for internationals)

-To apply to the Residential Program in Data Science, you will need to go to complete and submit an on-line application.
+To apply to the Residential Program in Data Science, you will need to complete and submit an online application.
 The application fee for domestic students is $55 while the fee for international students is $65.
 Please select "Data Science MS" as your Academic Program.